This post discusses the super toxic mom that was Ruth DeWittBukater, Roses’ mom in Titanic.

-They worked together to keep Rose at bay and controlled her.
+They worked together to keep Rose at bay and control her.

 Her mother wanted her to marry Cal, and Cal did his best to keep Rose’s mother happy.

-Toxic mother-daughter relationships like the ones between Ruth and Rose are very common and often go unnoticed.
+Toxic mother-daughter relationships like the ones between Ruth and Rose are common and often go unnoticed.